Hi, I’m David and I’m raising three kids, ages 3, 6, and 7, here in Bradenton.

 Here are a few of my positions:

 First, ethics and corruption.
 My opponent’s husband is a government and land-use attorney for developers, who works for Blalock Walters — the law firm that has Bradenton’s city attorney contract.
 It is not only a HUGE conflict of interest, but it’s also one heck of a RACKET.

-Second, garbage pickup — one of a city’s most basic functions.
+Second, our curbside recycling program — one of a city’s most basic functions, next to balancing a budget.
 Our city’s recycling program failed miserably on my opponent’s watch, and the guy at the top of that program still makes $146K/year and the next guy makes $65K/year, and it goes down from there.
 Adjustments need to be made.